Contents - Index

 Arguments are separated with the list separator character, which is a comma for the U.S. numerical format and a semicolon for the European numerical format.

 It may appear that some substances in the built-in property data base, e.g., N2 and Nitrogen, CO2 and CarbonDioxide, H2O and Steam (or Water), are duplicated, but this is not true.
 Whenever a chemical symbol notation (e.g., N2, CO2, CH4) is used, the substance is modeled as an ideal gas and the enthalpy and entropy values are based on JANAF table references.
 The JANAF table reference for enthalpy is based on the elements having a specific molar enthalpy value of 0 at 298 K (537 R).
 The entropy of these substances is based on the Third Law of Thermodynamics.
-Whenever the substance name is spelled out (e.g., Steam (or Water), Nitrogen, R12, CarbonDioxide, Methane, etc.) the substance is modeled as a real fluid with subcooled, saturated, and superheated phases.
+Whenever the substance name is spelled out (e.g., Steam (or Water), Nitrogen, R134a, CarbonDioxide, Methane, etc.) the substance is modeled as a real fluid with subcooled, saturated, and superheated phases.
+In this case, it is possible to use the $Reference directive to shift the reference state so that the substances use the same reference states as the corresponding ideal gases.
 Exceptions to this rule occur for Air and AirH2O, both of which are modeled as ideal gases.
 AirH2O is the notation for air-water vapor mixtures, i.e., psychometrics.
-Additional information concerning the methods, reference states, and ranges of applicability for the thermophysical properties are provided in the manual.
+Additional information concerning the methods, reference states, and ranges of applicability for the thermophysical properties are provided in the online help for each substance.

 All arguments in thermophysical property functions, aside from the substance name, are identified by a single case-insensitive letter followed by an equal sign.
-Arguments must be separated with commas and may be in any order, provided that the substance name is first.
+Arguments must be separated with commas (semi-colons for the EU format) and may be in any order, provided that the substance name is first.
 The value or algebraic expression representing the value of the argument follows the equal sign.
 The letters that are recognized in function arguments and their meaning are:

 B= wet-bulb temperature (only for substance AIRH2O)